Zellement/shantymen-2019/src/pages/gigs.md

 ---
 templateKey: gigs-page
-title: Gig List for 2024
+title: Gig List for 2025
 subtitle: See when and where we're playing next
 image: /img/141005-shantymen-014.jpg
 ---
-Hello all, its time to start aranging our gigs for 2024 whuch will be a terriffic year celebrating the 200th anniversary of the RNLI  Look out for our Sail of two centuries tour, that will be fun.
+Hello everyone!
+Let’s kick off the planning for our 2025 gigs, which is shaping up to be an exciting year for the Sheringham Shantymen.
+Join us as we continue to grow and share our music.
+Don’t miss out on our upcoming performance in 2025.

-Sheringham Shantymen, 18th January 2024.
+1﻿7th December 2024